Beware of these insurance scams!

 Car Insurance Scams

 One of the most common Insurance Scams is connected to your automobile.
 In addition, it is very critical that you insure your most used equipment to protect it and including yourself.
 Although Car Insurance Scams are common, there are as well many organizations that can help you with this kind of fraud.
-Also, just like any insurance scam, this can start at any point of your insurance enrollment down to claims.
+Also, just like any insurance scam, this can start at any point of your insurance enrollment and down to claims.

 Here are the Types of Insurance connected to your Car.

 - The Soft Insurance Fraud

 - This is intentionally exaggerating the damages of an otherwise legitimate auto claim.

 - Proving false information lowers your premium claim and increases the probability of you signing up with another application.

 - The Hard Insurance Fraud

 - This is easier to detect in comparison with the soft attempt.
 Also, it’s an organized and deliberate act of car accidents, arson, and theft.

 As soon as you buy your car, you are now an open target to all schemes.
-Furthermore, if you are unlucky and were able to encounter a bad agent, he can start you up by stealing all your money by not enrolling you properly to your insurance preference.
-So, when you encountered an accident, you will have to pay the full cost.
+Furthermore, if you are unlucky and are able to encounter a bad agent, he can start you up by stealing all your money by not enrolling you properly to your insurance preference.
+So, when you encounter an accident, you will have to pay the full cost.

-This is a practice that they do when agents sneaked in extra coverage.
+This is a practice that they do when agents sneak in extra coverage.
 This can cost you a couple of hundred dollars and give them a higher rate in commission.

 Scammers like agents usually use confusion and pressure the consumer to rush and sign up with the policy without reading the fine print.
 Remember that this scammer will not invite you to their shop to browse around and choose the best option for you.
 Remind yourself that once they start collecting not relevant information like social security numbers, they might not just be cheating on your insurance deal.
 They might start taking your identity.
 So, remember never to say yes to rushed sales.
 Think it through!

 Fake Injury Claims